Chilipp/nc2map/README.md

 for the formatoption keywords is show_settingdocs, displaying the documentation of all formatoption keywords.
 If you find any bugs, please do not hesitate to contact the authors.
+This is nc2map version 0.0beta, so there might be some bugs.